-Sponsoring Kiddush is a wonderful way to honor or memorialize someone, celebrate a milestone, and bring the community together in celebration.
-If you would like to sponsor or contribute to a Kiddush this coming year please contact Adina Ornstein-Luks.
+Sponsoring Kiddush is a wonderful way to honor or memorialize someone, or to celebrate a milestone and bring the community together in celebration.

 The original version of this post incorrectly stated that consumption of lox contributes to the overfishing of salmon.
 Please read our full statement.